 A small coffee, with skim milk, dark, with Splenda, please.

-For specialty coffees, state exactly what you want.
-You may find that each store or chain of stores has its own particular customs.
+For specialty coffees, you may find that each store or chain of stores has its own particular customs.
 For example, you will need to ask for espresso, cappuccino, or latte.
-You need to say what size, whether you want “decaf,” how many shots (measures) of ground coffee you want, and whether you have special requests such as soy milk or non-fat (skim) milk instead of whole milk.
+You may need to say what size, whether you want “decaf,” how many shots (measures) of ground coffee you want, and whether you have special requests such as soy milk or non-fat (skim) milk instead of whole milk.
 Here are some examples:

 I’ll have a large soy decaf latte, please.